harp-tech/protocol/Device.md

 | 1          	| Speed Mode.                                                                                              	|
 | 0.1        	| A critical error occurred.
 Only a hardware reset or a new power up can remove the device from this Mode. 	|

-* **ALIVE_EN [Bit 7]:** If set to 1, the device sends an `Event` Message with the `R_TIMESTAMP_SECONDS` content each second (i.e. Heartbeat).
-This allows the host to check that the device is alive.
+* **ALIVE_EN [Bit 7]:** If set to 1, the device sends an `Event` Message with the `R_HEARTBEAT` content each second.
+This allows the host to check the status of the device periodically.
 Although this is an optional feature, it’s strongly recommended to be implemented.